pret/pokeemerald/INSTALL.md

 Make sure that the `build-essential`, `git`, and `libpng-dev` packages are installed.
 The `build-essential` package includes the `make`, `gcc-core`, and `g++` packages so they do not have to be obtained separately.
 MSYS2 does not include `libpng-dev` so it must be built from source.

 Install the **devkitARM** toolchain of [devkitPro](https://devkitpro.org/wiki/Getting_Started) and add its environment variables.
-For Windows versions without the Linux subsystem, the devkitPro [graphical installer](https://github.com/devkitPro/installer/releases) includes a MSYS2 environment, thus the steps below are not required.
+For Windows versions without the Linux subsystem, the devkitPro [graphical installer](https://github.com/devkitPro/installer/releases) includes a preconfigured MSYS2 environment, thus the steps below are not required.

 	export DEVKITPRO=/opt/devkitpro
 	echo "export DEVKITPRO=$DEVKITPRO" >> ~/.bashrc